 Promissory Notes Can Be Less Than Promised

-Scams involving promissory note are flourishing.
-According to SEC enforcement actions, promissory note schemes have robbed hundreds of investors of tens of millions of dollars.
-The promise of high guaranteed rates of interest (some as high as 25 percent) make these come-ons particularly attractive in today’s volatile market.
+Scams involving promissory notes rob investors of tens of millions of dollars.
+The promise of high guaranteed rates of interest (some as high as 26 percent) make these come-ons particularly attractive in today’s low-interest rate environment.

 Investors who consider buying promissory notes need to check them out thoroughly.
 Unlike many investments today, promissory notes sound simple and safe, and appear to be an attractive alternative to stocks and bonds.
 While they can be legitimate investments, some promissory notes sold widely to individual investors are fraudulent.
-Recent fraudulent schemes include promissory notes purported to be secured by investments in real estate, Turkish Eurobonds, Medicare reimbursement payments and assets from a Japanese uniform manufacturer.
+Recent fraudulent schemes include promissory notes purported to be secured by investments in real estate, US Treasuries, brokerage firms and a variety of businesses including one that produced personal finance-related radio programming.
 Investors need to understand the investment they are considering, and be aware of warning signs that may signal a scam.

 A promissory note is a form of debt that companies sometimes use, like loans, to raise money.
 The company, through the notes, promises to return the buyer's funds (principal), and to make fixed interest payments to the buyer in exchange for borrowing the money.
 Promissory notes have set terms, or repayment periods, ranging from a few months to several years.

 Even legitimate promissory notes involve risks—the company issuing them may have problems, such as competition, bad management or severe market conditions that make it impossible for the company to carry out its promise to pay interest and principal to note buyers.
 Investors also need to know that bona fide notes are marketed almost exclusively to corporate and other sophisticated investors, who have the expertise and information to determine if the investment is a good one.